Noeska/illegiblesemantics/projects/proj-2.md

 ![Black Metal](..\assets\img\projects\proj-2\black4.jpg)
 4. The letters are often in **blackletter(-like) form**, either in lowercase or uppercase, with **flourishes (curls and spikes)** and **exaggerated edges**; <!-- Flourishes and exaggerated are commonplace, "with extaneous strokes running parallel, rather than one single stroke." -->
 ![Black Metal](..\assets\img\projects\proj-2\black1.jpg)
-5. And the logo is often **unreadable** and purposely made to resemble a **lump of tree roots**.
+5. And the logos are often **unreadable** and purposely made to resemble a **lump of tree roots**.
 To fans of the genre, it signals, "Good luck seeing the forest to the trees."
 To anyone else, "Good luck finding something -- *anything* -- interesting in this musical mess."
 ![Black Metal](..\assets\img\projects\proj-2\black3.jpg)

 The Black Metal scene, as we commonly know it today, emerged in Norway in the late-1980s and early-1990s.
 But the Norwegian bands that made up the scene were actually part of the second wave of Black Metal.